platformsh/platformsh-docs/reference/toolstacks/php/hhvm.md

 Note that there are some differences between PHP and HHVM and you should really test your application before deploying with HHVM.

-HHVM can be much, much faster then PHP so it is worth the trouble of adjusting your code for it.
+HHVM can be much, much faster than PHP so it is worth the trouble of adjusting your code for it.

 To switch your project to HHVM, put `hhvm` instead of `php` in the `type` property of your `.platform.app.yaml`.